Joshfairhead/Obsidian/Immanent/Projects/Lunar Punk Labs/Unenclosable Regenerative Markets.md

 Alpha investors on the other hand will generally be unsatisfied by these noun like products as they have little speculative alpha; these investors want an instrument with greater asymetry in the risk/reward ratio due to their higher potential for ROIs.
 While mitigating costs; risk and volitility will need to be baked into the design of any truely Regenerative financial product because its in the nature of both the markets and transformation itself.

 Now, recalling our investors are looking towards socio-political heuristics like ESGs - how can we harness markets to actualise the most unrealised potential according to their own critera?
-Getting more precice with the ES
+Abstracting the ESGs heuristics an  level of granularity